Tadpoles might be small but they’re a homeopath’s best friend.

 So, our tadpole researchers looked to see if the potentised thryoxine, when exposed to radiation from mobile (cell) phones, airport X-rays, red light barcode scanners, and microwave ovens, still had an effect on the tadpoles.

-The radiation from a mobile phone, however, even when 25 cm away, destroyed the energetic nature of the potentised throxine – it could no longer slow the tadpoles rate of growth.
-This is information is obviously important for those of us who would like to carry remedies in our bags with a mobile phone – they can be damaged.
+This information is obviously important for those of us who would like to carry remedies in our bags with a mobile phone – those remedies can be damaged.

 Early model microwave ovens with their high leakage rates also cancelled out any effects from the remedy.
 Unfortunately, the study did not look at the effects of more modern ovens.